derrickernestperez/IT-Service-Management-and-Ticketing-with-GLPI/01-Accounts-and-Access/INC-002-Password-Reset-Request/INC-002-Password-Reset-Request.md

 ## Technician Update

-> Hi, the password has been reset and a temporary password was provided through a secure channel.
-The user was required to create a new password during the next sign-in.
-The new password was accepted successfully, and workstation access has been restored.
+> Hi, your password has been reset successfully.
+Please sign in using the temporary password provided through the approved secure method.
+Windows will ask you to create a new private password before opening the desktop.

 ---

-## Solution
+## Official Solution

-> The Active Directory password was reset on SRV01.
-The user signed in to CLIENT01 using the temporary password, created a new permanent password, and successfully accessed the workstation.
-No further issue was reported.
+> The Active Directory password for the employee account was reset securely.
+The account was configured to require a password change at the next sign-in.
+The employee created a new private password and successfully accessed the workstation.

+The ticket status was changed to `Solved`.

 ![Ticket solved](images/INC-002-07-ticket-solved.png)